geylduron/django-cms-101/themes-101/script/1_installation.rst

 to have a starting project to develop our new `Freelancer
 <http://startbootstrap.com/template-overviews/freelancer/>`_ theme with it.

+We are using Django 1.8.8 (latest LTS) and django CMS 3.2.x for this a tutorial with Pythin 2.7 and OSX.

 Please ensure your system is setup to run Python and Django.
 Resources for this can be found for Python within `Python For Beginners <https://www.python.org/about/gettingstarted/>`_ and Django within the `Quick install guide <https://docs.djangoproject.com/en/1.9/intro/install/>`_.